 We Came From the North: Pan-African Origin Traditions and the Indigo Migration Path

-Across sub-Saharan African traditional cultures, origin narratives consistently identify a northern or northeastern ancestral homeland from which the founding ancestors came.
+Across sub-Saharan Africa, origin traditions consistently point to a homeland in the north or northeast.
 The Dogon trace their migration from the Mande region and ultimately from Egypt.
-Bantu traditions track their origin to the Lake Chad or Great Lakes region.
-Igbo tradition preserves an eastern homeland memory.
-The Urantia Book documents the indigo race as the last Sangik lineage to migrate from the Himalayan Badonan homeland into Africa.
+Bantu traditions remember Lake Chad or the Great Lakes.
+Igbo memory points east.
+The Urantia Book records the indigo race as the last Sangik lineage to leave the Himalayan Badonan homeland and settle Africa.

 Indigo race migration from the Himalayan homeland into Africa = Pan-African origin traditions of ancestors coming from the north and east